 Condition: Osteoporosis is a bone disease that results from a decrease in bone mineral density, resulting in weak and brittle bones.

 Background: Bones are constantly being remodeled, and as we age, osteoporosis results when new bone is not laid down as fast as old bone is removed.
-Approximately 55% of the United States population older than 50 years has low bone density.
+While approximately 55% of the United States population older than 50 years has low bone density, this can also affect certain vulnerable individuals within the younger population as well.

 Risk Factors: Women are at higher risk of developing osteoporosis.
-Increasing age, race (Caucasian or Asian), body mass index, family history of hip fracture, and personal history of fractures are all risk factors for osteoporosis development.
+Increasing age, race (Caucasian or Asian), low body mass index, family history of hip fracture, and personal history of fractures are all risk factors for osteoporosis development.
 Other risk factors include smoking, excessive alcohol use, lack of exercise, low-calcium diet, vitamin D deficiency, low estrogen levels in women or low testosterone levels in men, endocrine diseases, and some medications.
+Those who have longstanding lower extremity paralysis and are wheelchair-bound are also at higher risk of developing osteoporosis.

 Physical Exam: A physical exam will be performed to assess the body frame, signs of anorexia, chronic liver disease, thyroid disease, and alcoholism.
 Skin will be evaluated to look for signs of endocrine disorders.
 Physicians will also assess the patient’s mobility and the ability to take care of oneself as well as the patient’s fall risk.